 One of the most common reasons to move off PaaS is to meet security and compliance requirements: e.g., SOC 2, ISO 27001, PCI, HIPAA, GDPR, etc. Although there are a handful of PaaS providers (e.g., Aptible) that can help you meet some types of compliance requirements, most of them do not.
 Moreover, the general lack of visibility into and control of the underlying systems can make it hard to meet certain security and compliance requirements.

 You go with IaaS whenever you need more control, more performance, and/or more security.
-If your company gets big enough, one or more of these needs will likely push you from PaaS to IaaS—it’s the price of success.
+If your company gets big enough, one or more of these needs will likely push you from PaaS to IaaS—that’s just the price of success.

 Key takeaway #6